 2. Research, research research.

 I can’t stress this enough.
-You WON’T be able to go on every ride, no matter how fit you are, or how small the theme park is!
-Check the height and or age restrictions before you go so you can rule out rides that are not applicable for your children.
-Not only will this save you time but you can prepare your children so that they are not upset if they are too small to go on a top attraction.
+You WON’T be able to go on every ride, no matter how fit you are, or how small the theme park is.
+Check the height and or age restrictions before you go, so you can rule out rides that are not applicable for your children.
+Not only will this save you time, but by preparing your kids in advance you may avoid any upset, if they are too small to go on a top attraction.
 Mark the attractions that are ‘must see’ and go for them first.
 Check the times of shows or parades and decide what you want to see.
 Rides are usually quieter during parades, so bear that in mind if the parade is repeated and take advantage.

 3. Parking tips:

 Before you decide to drive, check the price of the parking.
 In some cases it can be exorbitant.
 It may be quicker and cheaper to take a shuttle bus to the park.
 If you do decide to drive, take note of where you parked.
-Inevitably you will arrive at the park early when the car park may be somewhat empty.
-Leaving however, is a different story so if you don’t know you where you parked your car, you could be in for a long night!
+You will probably arrive at the park early, when the car park may be somewhat empty.
+Leaving however is a different story, so if you don’t know you where you parked your car, you could be in for a long night!

 4. Bring supplies.

 If there are water rides, bring swim suits and if you don’t want to get wet bring a poncho.
-A waterproof casing for your phone is also a good idea as is a powerbank for your phone.
-You will probably take hundreds of pictures so you will want to re charge it!
-Bring snacks, they will come in handy!
-Not only are theme parks usually expensive but they can tide you over if you are waiting in line for a long time.
+A waterproof casing for your phone is also a good idea, as is a powerbank for your phone.
+You will probably take hundreds of pictures so you will want to re-charge it.
+Bring snacks, they will come in handy when you are waiting in line for a long time, and will be a lot cheaper than buying snacks in the park.
 A lightweight back pack is ideal as sunglasses and phones are not allowed on some of the fast rollercoasters.
-You don’t need to worry about where to leave extra clothes or snacks as most parks usually have lockers available.
-And don’t forget your sunscreen!
+Most parks have lockers available, take advantage of this rather than carrying a bag around all day.
+If travelling during the summer time – don’t forget your sunscreen!

 5. Arrange a meeting place if you get lost.

-Hopefully this won’t happen but having one pre arranged will alleviate some of the stress if you do manage to lose someone or you get separated.
-Remember there will be rides that only some of the family will go on and if they are unable to bring their phone or other items on the ride, having a meeting place is essential.
+Hopefully this won’t happen, but having a meeting place pre-arranged will alleviate some of the stress, if you manage to get separated from your friends of family.
+Remember there will be rides that only some of the family will go on, and on some occasions the rides finish in a completely different place to where they started from.
+Having a meeting place is essential.

 6. Plan your route.

 Don’t follow the herd.
-Go to the rear of the park and work your way towards the entrance or anti-clockwise or go straight for the rides that you really want to go on.
-The most popular rides will have the longest queues so go on them first when you have more energy and don’t mind queueing.
-This is a much better option than thinking about standing in line for an hour at 5pm when you are shattered.
+Most people tend to turn right when they go into a theme park.
+Why not go anti-clockwise or go to the rear of the park and work your way towards the entrance.
+Another good option is to go straight for the rides that you really want to go on.
+The most popular rides will have the longest queues, so go on them first when you have more energy and don’t mind queueing.
+This is a much better than standing in line for an hour at 5pm with exhausted children!

 7. Check out fast passes / fast track